Killing of Ken Lee

-Ken Lee, a 59-year-old man, was fatally stabbed outside the Strathcona Hotel, on York Street, Toronto, at 12:17 am on December 18, 2022.
-Eight teenage girls were charged with his murder.
+During the midnight hours on December 18, 2022, 59-year-old Kenneth Lee was fatally stabbed by a group of teenage girls outside the Strathcona Hotel on York Street in Toronto, Ontario, Canada.
+Eight girls were initially charged with his murder.
+Lee's death sparked nationwide headlines across Canada.

-The perpetrators are suspected of two prior violent incidents also in downtown Toronto the same evening and are understood by police to have associated via social media, but to have not met in person prior to the evening of the attack.
-All of the accused were convicted in the homicide.
+Authorities confirmed that the perpetrators were suspected of two prior violent incidents, also in downtown Toronto, that same evening, and all were understood by police to have associated via social media, but to have not met in person prior to the evening of the attack.
+All of the accused were eventually convicted of various offences, including manslaughter or assault.

 Background

-The eight suspects, according to Toronto Police Service, were engaged in two violent incidents in the hours prior to Lee's stabbing, one at St. Andrew subway station and another at the intersection of York Street, Front Street and University Avenue.
+The eight suspects, according to Toronto Police Service, were engaged in two violent incidents in the hours prior to Lee's stabbing, one inside a Toronto subway train car, and the other at St. Andrew subway station.

 Earlier in 2022, similar thefts that were also described as swarming attacks by police occurred in the same area of Toronto.

 Stabbing

-The stabbing occurred at 12:17 am on December 18, 2022, in downtown Toronto, outside the Strathcona Hotel, on the corner of York Street and University Avenue, near both Union Station and the Royal York Hotel.
+The stabbing occurred at 12:17 a.m.
+ET on December 18, 2022, in downtown Toronto, outside the Strathcona Hotel, on the corner of York Street and University Avenue, near both Union Station and the Royal York Hotel.
 Strathcona Hotel was used as a shelter for homeless people during the COVID-19 pandemic.

+Shortly after the two prior incidents, security cameras captured the eight girls interacting with Lee.
+Lee walked past the girls with his female friend.
+Some of the girls centered Lee's friend, who turned and attempted to walk away.
+One of the girls snatched her alcohol bottle, she retrieved it and took a drink.
+Lee walked back towards the girls before one of the girls threw something at him, and another girl punched Lee in the face.

-Toronto Police Service reported that eight teenagers allegedly swarmed Lee over a three-minute period, repeatedly stabbing him.
-The incident occurred hours before the nearby Vaughan shooting.
+The clashing at Lee continued as the Toronto Police Service reported that the eight teenagers allegedly swarmed Lee over a three-minute period, repeatedly kicking, punching, and stabbing him multiple times.
+One of the girls stabbed Lee with some small scissors.
+Another girl then stabbed Lee between the ribs.
 Bystanders summoned emergency services to just north of Union Station.
 Lee was transported to a nearby hospital, where he died.

-Various weapons were found by police near the location of the stabbing.
+Various weapons were found by police near the location of the stabbing, including a small knife with a blue handle.
 A witness told CBC News that she was with Lee prior to the attack and that the teenage girls attempted to steal her alcoholic beverage, before Lee tried to protect her from the teenagers.